soksereyvathna-uk/CamPhising/README.md

-### Please use this tool for education purpose only
-CamPhish: An Educational Overview
+# 📸 CamPhish: An Educational Overview

+> ⚠️ **Disclaimer:**
+> This project is strictly for **educational and ethical cybersecurity purposes only**.
+> Unauthorized use may be illegal and is strongly discouraged.

+---

-Abstract
+## 📄 Abstract

-CamPhish is a proof-of-concept tool designed to demonstrate how web-based camera access permissions can be exploited during penetration testing scenarios.
-The tool operates by hosting a web page that requests camera access from a target device.
+CamPhish is a proof-of-concept tool designed to demonstrate how web-based camera access permissions can be exploited in penetration testing scenarios.

+The tool hosts a web page that requests camera access from a target device.
 If permission is granted, images captured from the device’s camera are transmitted to the hosting server.
-This project is intended strictly for educational and ethical cybersecurity research purposes.

-1. Introduction

-CamPhish illustrates a social engineering–based technique in which a target is encouraged to grant camera access through a seemingly legitimate web interface.
-The tool highlights the importance of user awareness, browser security permissions, and ethical considerations in cybersecurity.
-It is commonly referenced in penetration testing environments to study human factors and client-side security vulnerabilities.

-2. System Description

-CamPhish hosts a web application using a built-in PHP server and exposes it to the internet via tunneling services.
-The generated link is shared with a target user.
-When accessed, the web page prompts the user to allow camera access.
-Upon approval, the system captures images from the device’s front camera or webcam.

-To improve user engagement and increase interaction time, the tool provides predefined web templates that simulate legitimate content.

-3. Features

-The tool includes the following functionalities:

-Automated web page templates to maintain user interaction

-Simulated festival greeting pages

-Embedded live-stream-style video pages (e.g., YouTube-based layouts)

-Simple input mechanisms such as festival names or video identifiers

-These features are intended to demonstrate how social engineering techniques can be combined with technical methods in security testing.

-4. Supported Platforms

-CamPhish has been tested on multiple operating systems commonly used in security research, including:

-Kali Linux

-Termux (Android environment)

-macOS

-Ubuntu

-Parrot Security OS

-5. Installation Requirements

-The tool requires the following software components:

-PHP (for the local web server)

-SSH or tunneling services for remote access

-Git and supporting utilities

-Required dependencies can be installed using the system package manager.

-6. Ethical Considerations

-CamPhish is developed solely for academic learning, penetration testing demonstrations, and cybersecurity awareness training.
-Unauthorized surveillance, privacy invasion, or misuse of this tool is unethical and may be illegal.
-Users are responsible for ensuring that all testing is conducted with explicit permission and within legal boundaries.

-7. Acknowledgements

-This project was inspired by earlier cybersecurity research tools developed within the open-source community.
-Credit is given to prior contributors whose work supported the educational foundation of this project.
+This project is intended strictly for **educational and ethical cybersecurity research**.

+---

+## 🧠 1.
+Introduction

+CamPhish demonstrates a **social engineering technique** where a target is encouraged to grant camera access through a seemingly legitimate web interface.

+It highlights:
+- User awareness
+- Browser permission security
+- Ethical responsibilities in cybersecurity

+This tool is commonly referenced in **penetration testing environments** to study human behavior and client-side vulnerabilities.

+---

+## ⚙️ 2.
+System Description

+CamPhish works by hosting a web application using a built-in PHP server and exposing it via tunneling services.

+### 🔁 Workflow:
+1. A web page is generated and hosted
+2. A public link is created using tunneling
+3. The link is shared with a target user
+4. The page requests camera access
+5. If approved, images are captured from the device

+To improve engagement, the tool includes templates that simulate legitimate content.

+---

+## ✨ 3.
+Features

+- 🎭 Pre-built web page templates
+- 🎉 Festival greeting simulations
+- 🎥 Video-style (YouTube-like) pages
+- 🔤 Custom input (festival names, video IDs)
+- 🧠 Demonstrates social engineering techniques

+---

+## 💻 4.
+Supported Platforms

+- 🐧 Kali Linux
+- 📱 Termux (Android)
+- 🍎 macOS
+- 🐧 Ubuntu
+- 🛡️ Parrot Security OS

+---

+## 🛠️ 5.
+Installation Requirements

+Make sure the following tools are installed:

+- PHP (local web server)
+- SSH / tunneling service (e.g., ngrok)
+- Git
+- Basic system utilities

+Install dependencies using your system’s package manager.

+---

+## ⚖️ 6.
+Ethical Considerations

+> 🚨 **Important Notice**

+This tool is intended for:
+- Cybersecurity education
+- Penetration testing (with permission)
+- Security awareness training

+❌ Do NOT use for:
+- Unauthorized surveillance
+- Privacy invasion
+- Malicious activities

+Users are fully responsible for ensuring **legal and ethical use**.

+---

+## 🙏 7.
+Acknowledgements

+This project is inspired by open-source cybersecurity research tools.

+Special thanks to the community contributors who support **ethical hacking education**.

+---

+## ⭐ Final Note

+> “Understanding vulnerabilities is the first step to securing systems.”